S3-working-group/s3-practical-guide/content/src/introduction/why-s3.md

 Therefore we decided to devote some of our time to develop and evolve Sociocracy, integrating it with many of these other potent ideas, to make it available and applicable to as many organizations as possible.

-To this end, we recognize the value of a strong identity, a radically different way of distribution, and of adapting the *Sociocratic Circle Organization Method* to improve its applicability.
-That’s why we call it *Sociocracy 3.0* (or “S3”).

 ### The Name

+We recognize the value of a strong identity, a radically different way of distribution, and of adapting the *Sociocratic Circle Organization Method* to improve its applicability.

 The name “*Sociocracy 3.0*” demonstrates both respect to the lineage and a significant step forward.